Michael-dvs/FinExtract/README.md

 The application creates a configuration file named `FinExtract_Settings.json` in your user home directory (e.g., `C:\Users\Name\` or `/Users/Name/`).

 -   **Themes**: Stores your preferred appearance mode (System/Dark/Light) and color theme.
--   **Bank Configs**: Advanced users can modify this JSON to customize Excel column visibility, labels, and widths for specific banks (handled via `utils.py`).

 ## 📂 Project Structure

 -   `main.py`: The entry point of the application.
 Contains the GUI logic and thread management.
--   `utils.py`: Utility functions for loading configurations and saving styled Excel files.
+-   `#utils.py`: Utility functions for loading configurations and saving styled Excel files. (drafted for another version)
 -   `BNI.py`: Extraction logic specific to BNI statements.
 -   `Mandiri.py`: Extraction logic specific to Mandiri statements.
 -   `Livin.py`: Extraction logic for Livin' by Mandiri app exports.